Paul92/ADA_Project/index.md

 of percentages or years.
 Also, topics of interest for politics such as bill, vote or government are present amongst the most used words in this dataset.

-Although the dataset has 6 levels of truth, we take a look at the language used in true and false statements in general, looking for differences in words usage.
+Although the dataset has 6 levels of truth, analyze the language used in true and false statements in general, looking for differences in words usage.